thspinto/MC906A-MO416A/README.md

 ## Project 1:  Optimized selection of SCRUM stories for sprints

-Using genetic algorithm to optimize value of implemented stories.
+Using genetic algorithm to optimize value of implemented SCRUM stories.

-This project uses Python3.